COVID-19 update Monday 23 March - He Pānui Kōhungahunga - Early Learning Bulletin

 If you need to have your child cared for by someone else you will need to identify that person or people as part of your self-isolated group.
 This will need to be done by midnight Wednesday and the group must remain the same for the whole four weeks.
 The caregiver’s own group (eg, their partner and children), your child and your own group (eg, your parents and other children) become one group.
 This group needs to be limited to minimise any risk of spread and should be no more than 20 people.

 Your child will be looking to you for guidance about this decision.
 Parents, caregivers, whanau and teachers will have a particularly important part to play in reassuring children at this time.
-If you haven’t already done so, you may wish to read the information put together by the Ministry of Education to support your conversations with your children – Talking to children about COVID-19(external link).
+If you haven’t already done so, you may wish to read the information put together by the Ministry of Education to support your conversations with your children – Looking after your wellbeing – Te Mahau.(external link)

 As noted by the Prime Minister these restrictions are our best chance to slow the virus in New Zealand and to save lives.
 We all have a clear role here to slow the spread of COVID-19.